 Think a lease is right for you?
 Prepare before you head to the dealership with these easy credit-building steps.

 A credit monitoring service also helps you prevent identity theft by alerting you to new items on your report.
-This can help you stop any damage from fraud before it can do serious damage to your score.
+This can help you stop damage from fraud before it seriously damages your score.
 Sign up with a credit monitoring service before you start working on your score to track your progress.

 A credit builder loan is a small, low-interest personal loan that helps you improve your credit score.
-You’ll get a lump sum payment that you can use for just about anything.
+You’ll get a lump-sum payment you can use for just about anything.
 Then, you pay your loan back in monthly installments with interest.